 Austin Film Festival is dedicated to furthering the art, craft, and business of screenwriting and filmmaking by providing unique, year-round cultural events and services, enhancing public awareness and participation, and encouraging dynamic and long-lasting community partnerships.
 Austin Film Festival is a not for profit 501c3 corporation.
 Click here to learn more.

 The Film Festival shows movies at theaters throughout downtown Austin and the surrounding area.
-Venues include the Paramount Theatre, Alamo Drafthouse Village, Long Center Rollins Theatre, Hideout Theater, and the Bob Bullock Texas State History Musuem IMAX Theater.
+Venues include the Paramount Theatre, State Theatre, Alamo Drafthouse Village, Long Center Rollins Theatre, Hideout Theater, The Galaxy Theatre and the Bob Bullock Texas State History Museum.
 (Venues are subject to change each year).
-The Conference panels take place at the Driskill Hotel & Intercontinental Stephen F. Austin hotel in the heart of downtown Austin.
+The Conference panels take place at the Driskill Hotel, Intercontinental Stephen F. Austin Hotel, and St. David’s Church in the heart of downtown Austin.

 Panelists photos and bios can be found on the Panelist page.
 All Panelists are confirmed, schedules permitting, and may be subject to change without notice.

-The AFF Awards Luncheon presented by Alice Kleberg Reynolds Foundation will be held on Saturday October 26, and you can buy tickets by calling 1-800-310-FEST or purchased online with your Badge.
-Tickets are $60 and only Conference and Producer badge-holders may reserve a ticket.
-The Awards Luncheon honors the 2013 Awardees, Screenplay Competition winners, and Film Competition winners.
+The AFF Awards Luncheon presented by Alice Kleberg Reynolds Foundation will be held on Saturday October 15th, and you can buy tickets by calling 1-800-310-FEST or purchase online with your Badge.
+Tickets are $60 and only Conference and Producer badge-holders may purchase a ticket.
+The Awards Luncheon honors the 2016 Awardees, Screenplay Competition winners, and Film Competition winners.

 The festival will show over 180 films during the 8 day event.

-Each year, Austin Film Festival holds film competitions in 6 categories, including: Narrative Feature, Narrative Short, Narrative Student Short, Documentary Feature, Documentary Short and Animated short.
+Each year, Austin Film Festival holds film competitions in 8 categories, including: Narrative Feature, Narrative Short, Narrative Student Short, Documentary Feature, Documentary Short, Comedy Vanguard, Dark Matters, and Animated Short.

 AFF also presents out-of-competition Marquee Screenings, giving audiences their first opportunity to see films that will grab the spotlight during Oscar© season.

 Yes.
-To see what badges get you into what parties, please see the list on the Festival Events page.
+To see what badges get you into what parties, please see the grid on the Badge Page.

 Yes, lots!
 There are meet and greets with many writers and producers as well as parties where you can meet lots of industry people.
 In fact, many people have gotten their scripts sold and found new opportunities by attending the festival.
 To hear some of our success stories, visit the Success Stories page.

-- The Producers Badge grants you access to everything, including panels, front-of-line entry to all Film Festival films and to all of the parties.
+- The Producers Badge grants you access to everything, including panels, front-of-line entry to all Film Festival films and to all parties.

-- The Conference Badge grants you access to the four days of panels at the conference, unlimited access to the film screenings throughout the festival and entry to some of the parties, including the Late Night Welcome Party, the Pitch Finale Party and the Conference Wrap Party.
+- The Conference Badge grants you access to the four days of panels at the conference, unlimited access to the film screenings throughout the festival and entry to some of the parties, including the Late Night Welcome Party, the Pitch Finale Party and the Heart of Film Conference Party.

-- The Weekend Badge grants you access to the Conference on Saturday October 26th and Sunday the 27th, all of the films and entry to the Pitch Finale on October 26th and the Conference Wrap Party on October 26th.
+- The Weekend Badge grants you access to the Conference on Saturday and Sunday, all films and entry to the Pitch Finale Party and the Heart of Film Conference Party.

-- The Lone Star Badge grants you access to Saturday panels and entry to all of the films and the Pitch Party on October 26th.
+- The Lone Star Badge grants you access to Saturday panels and entry to all of the films and the Pitch Party.
 To purchase a badge, visit the Badges and Passes information page.

 For more information, visit the Badge Page

-Yes, individual movie tickets cost $10 per screening.
+Yes, individual movie tickets cost $12 per screening ($12 at the Paramount, $12 at the State Theatre).
 However, we recommend buying a film pass ($65) that grants you access to over 180 films over the 8 days of the Festival, with priority entry over individual ticket holders.

 Tech Center (location TBD):